-&lt;sup>20Appendix A 1.6 shows that under the CES utility function that recognises the impact of quality on demand, a producer's profit maximisation problem is equivalent to its cost minimisation problem of choosing z, which gives rise to the same solution to $z(\omega)$ .
-To illustrate the trade-off in an alternative way, note that an increase in $z(\omega)$ not only raises the cost t is high, $z(\omega)$ is also high because it is cheaper to embed more quality units in a quantity unit, which is a per-unit scale effect similar to the 'Washington apples' effect.
+Given that $\alpha > 1$ and $\chi < 1$ , (6) is well-defined.
+A final goods producer chooses a high $z(\omega)$ if productivity $\varphi(\omega)$ is high or input cost b is low.
+When the service cost parameter t is high, $z(\omega)$ is also high because it is cheaper to embed more quality units in a quantity unit, which is a per-unit scale effect similar to the 'Washington apples' effect.
 The trade-off between convex input cost and concave service cost for quality determination appears in the current literature.
 Mandel (2010) and Johnson (2012) use a highly similar setup and obtain output quality almost identical to (6).
-Feenstra and Romalis (2014) and Fan et al. (2020) derive very similar solutions to z by assuming $\chi = 0$ .
+Feenstra and Romalis (2014a) and Fan et al. (2020) derive very similar solutions to z by assuming $\chi = 0$ .